 Brider is our favorite upscale fast-casual spot for lunch in the city.
 There are fresh rotisserie chickens right behind the checkout counter, sweet potato and avocado salads, porchetta and kimchi sandwiches, rotating pizza options, and freshly baked pastries.
 The only downside is that the parking situation isn’t great, so plan accordingly.

 When Carbone’s closed, we were all a bit heart-broken.
 Thankfully, they’re back and running the shop out of the new Monkey Barrel bar location in Sunnyside.
 The Italian bodega vibe has been switched out for old school band posters, but the menu is the same.
 The meatball and the Italian sausage subs are our favorites, and you can play Mario Kart in the back booths while you wait for them to come out.

-Vital Root is another trendy fast-casual spot from the folks at Root Down and Linger, except one with a mostly vegetarian and vegan menu.
-But before you write it off for that alone, know that the food here is actually really good (and not just for people who don't eat meat), like the banh mi tacos and cauliflower ceviche that are regulars in our lunch rotation.
-It’s perfect for a solo or small group trip to Tennyson street when you want excellent food that's a bit lighter.
+Vital Root is fast-casual spot from the team behind Root Down and Linger, except one with a mostly vegetarian and vegan menu.
+The food here is really good, whether you eat meat regularly or not, so come for things like banh mi tacos and cauliflower ceviche - that are regulars in our lunch rotation.
+It’s perfect for a solo or small group trip to Tennyson Street when you want excellent food that’s a bit lighter.